Corryhabbie Hill and Cook's Cairn from Glenlivet

 3. Corryhabbie Hill

-On the slopes of Corryhabbie Hill, looking to Carn Allt a' Chlaiginn
+On the slopes of Corryhabbie Hill, looking to Càrn Allt a' Chlaiginn

 On Cook's Cairn, turn north-west and descend the hills heather-clad slopes.
 There is no path to follow and heather becomes quite dense as height is lost.

-The track crossing from Glen Suie to Glenfiddich is reached by its highest point.
+is reached by its highest point.
 Aim directly up the hillside ahead over more heather and pick up another rougher track

 zig-zagging uphill (I made a direct line rather than sticking to the track).